Keyboard shortcuts

 Before you start

-• Clear every FSL error.
-The Analyzer is disabled until the last run finished without errors.
+• Clear all errors.
+The Analyzer stays disabled until the last run finishes without errors.

 Run an analysis

-1. Open a design and click Analyzer in the side bar.
+1. Open a design and click Analyzer in the side panel.

-2. When the run finishes the metrics, charts, and timings update immediately.
+2. When the run finishes, the metrics and charts update immediately.

 Understand the results

-• Metric cards list Average Brightness, Contrast Density, Contrast Intensity, Scintillation Score, and Compactness.
-Each value is shown as a percentage relative to the Hearts & Arrows brilliant reference that ships with the studio.
+• Metric cards show Average Brightness, Contrast Density, Contrast Intensity, Scintillation Score, Compactness, and Shannon Entropy.
+Each value is shown as a percentage relative to a reference brilliant.

 • Average Brightness is the mean return light over every valid pixel in the sweep.

-• Contrast Density measures the amount of contrast areas visible on the stone.
+• Contrast Density measures the amount of contrast areas visible.
 It describes the spatial distribution of light and dark zones.

 • Contrast Intensity measures the strength of the contrast in areas where it exists.